 If you are considering a road trip on the epic North Coast 500 in Scotland, you are in for a huge treat.
 The North Coast 500 in the Scottish Highlands has been dubbed “Scotland’s Route 66” and named “one of the greatest road trips in the world.”
 When we first learned of its existence while in the Tanzanian bush, we knew we had to drive the epic Scottish 500.

 The trip that followed was breathtaking and left us wanting more.
 It is a place that will always require “more time” because it’s likely you’ll never have enough.
+The North Coast 500 is epic, and few road trips around the world even compete for its beauty.
+We’re here to share some important North Coast 500 tips you should know before you go!
+Let’s dig in.

 Our North Coast 500 (Scotland) Itinerary

-We started our North Coast 500 trip in Inverness and ended in Applecross before going on to the Isle of Skye.
-Since we rented our car in Edinburgh and had some spare time on our hands and were dying to see Skye, we decided not to cross back over to Inverness from Applecross (making the whole route “complete”).
+We started our North Coast 500 trip in Inverness and ended in Applecross before going to the Isle of Skye.
+Since we rented our car in Edinburgh, had some spare time on our hands, and were dying to see Skye, we decided not to cross back over to Inverness from Applecross (making the whole route “complete”).
+The whole route below took us eight full days, but we could have easily spent three weeks.
+For an extended NC500 itinerary, see this post!

 What is the North Coast 500?

-The National Highland Initiative coined the NC500 in 2015 to boost economic activity and tourism in the many pockets of the highlands that weren’t currently benefitting from much of the Scottish tourism.
 The route runs for more than 500 miles to and from Inverness, the capital of the highlands, and from there, you can either travel up the east coast or head to the west and travel up.
 The North Coast route has significantly increased profit and tourism in the Highlands area, adding about 29,000 visits in the first year of its launch.
+Although the roads, sites, and beauty have always existed in the Scottish Highlands, it wasn’t until it was given a name that the route exploded in popularity.

 Important North Coast 500 Tips To Know

-1. Don’t Over Plan
+Don’t Over Plan

-With only eight days and a gazillion things to see we knew we would never get to everything…but we tried.
+With only eight days and a gazillion things to see, we knew we would never get to everything…but we tried.
 We packed in a lot in just over a week.
-By the end of it all, we wanted to cuddle up on a familiar couch and binge-watch Netflix.
+By the end, we wanted to cuddle up on a familiar couch and binge-watch Netflix.
+We moved guesthouses daily, packing every morning and unpacking every night.
+We also had an itinerary of places to visit, restaurants, and check-in times to manage with our guesthouse owners.

-So how long does it take to drive the North Coast 500?
+So, how long does it take to drive the North Coast 500?

-2. Factor in Stops for Photos
+Factor in Stops for Photos

 Just because the GPS says it will take you an hour to get from Lochinver to Ullapool doesn’t mean it actually will.
 The drive on the North Coast 500 is just so mesmerizing you would be crazy not to get out, take photos, and enjoy the scenery outside of your car.